Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 The UEFI Image have been built by this repository, you can download [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/Uefi)

-You will need a Windows compiled for ARM, choose whatever version you like [Here](https://uupdump.net/)
+You will need a Windows compiled for ARM, choose whatever version you like [Here](https://uupdump.net/), Right Now Windows 11 Is Recommended

 You need a program to install the drivers, you can get it [here](https://github.com/WOA-Project/DriverUpdater/releases/)

-You can get the drivers [here](https://github.com/halal-beef/MiPad5-Drivers)
+You can get the drivers [here](https://github.com/halal-beef/Vayu-Drivers)